aminenazih/Face_Recognition/README.md

 # Face Recognition System

-This project is a **facial recognition-based attendance system** built using Python, OpenCV, and the dlib library.
+This project is a **facial recognition-based attendance system** built using Python, Django, OpenCV, and the dlib library.
 It detects faces, recognizes them from a dataset, and marks attendance based on the recognized faces.

 ## Features:
 - Real-time face detection using OpenCV.